Anwer Khan Modern Medical College

 Anwer Khan Modern Medical College (AKMMC) (আনোয়ার খান মডার্ন মেডিকেল কলেজ) is a private medical school in Bangladesh, established in 2008.
-It is located in Dhanmondi, Dhaka.
-It is affiliated with the University of Dhaka as a constituent college.
+The college is located in Dhanmondi, Dhaka.
+It is a constituent college affiliated with the University of Dhaka.

-It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
+The college offers a five-year program leading to a Bachelor of Medicine and Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognised by the Bangladesh Medical and Dental Council.

 The college is attached to the 750-bed Anwer Khan Modern Medical College Hospital.
 Anwer Khan Modern Medical College Journal (AKMMCJ) is the official journal of the college.

 History

 Modern Health Group established Anwer Khan Modern Medical College in 2008.
 Instruction began the same year.

 Campus

 The college is located in Dhanmondi Thana, Dhaka.
 It is attached to 750-bed teaching hospital Anwer Khan Modern Medical College Hospital.